Raheem Sterling: Senior team

 In October 2019, Sterling scored a brace in a 6–0 defeat of Bulgaria.
 Sterling's first goal in the game meant that he equalled a record held jointly by Eric Brook and Francis Lee of the most England goals scored by a Manchester City player (10).
 Sterling's second goal in the game meant that he became the sole record holder in this respect (although his second goal in the game was his twelfth England goal overall, it was his eleventh as a Manchester City player).

 In November 2019, Sterling was dropped from the England team after clashing with international teammate but club rival Joe Gomez.

 On 13 June 2021, Sterling scored the only goal against Croatia to kick off England's UEFA Euro 2020 campaign with a winning start.
 On 22 June, he also scored the only goal in a 1–0 win over the Czech Republic to help England finish top of Group D. On 29 June, he scored the first goal against Germany in the round of 16.
-England won the game 2–0 and progressed to the quarter finals.
+England won the game 2–0 and progressed to the quarter-finals.
 On 7 July, during England's semi-final game against Denmark, Sterling won a penalty in extra-time when the score was 1–1.
 He was accused of diving in this incident by ex-Liverpool/Manchester City player Dietmar Hamann and on social media.
 The penalty was saved, but the rebound was scored by Harry Kane, for England to progress to the final.

 On 21 November 2022, Sterling scored England's third goal in the opening game for England at the 2022 FIFA World Cup in a 6–2 win against Iran.
 On 4 December, Sterling left the England World Cup squad in Qatar to return to London after armed intruders broke into his home while his family were in.
-However, he returned to England's squad prior to the quarter-final match against France.
+However, he returned to England's squad prior to the quarter-final match against France; the match, a 2–1 loss, remains his final appearance for England as of 2025.